cdown/chrisdown.name/index.md

 ## Software

-I am a contributor and/or maintainer to the following projects, including:
+I am a contributor and/or maintainer to a number of projects, including:

 - [aurweb](https://github.com/lfos/aurweb) — the website powering the Arch User Repository
 - [cgroup v2](https://www.youtube.com/watch?v=ikZ8_mRotT4) — modern resource control and accounting